user1342/Awesome-LLM-Red-Teaming/README.md

 ## Reverse Engineering and Analysis

 - **[☆ Oversight](https://github.com/user1342/Oversight)** - A modular framework for reverse engineering, red-teaming, and vulnerability research in LLMs.
-Supports structured testing and automated probing.
 - **[TextAttack](https://github.com/QData/TextAttack)** - Framework for adversarial text generation and NLP vulnerability testing, with support for adversarial attack creation, data augmentation, and model defense.

 ## Prompt Manipulation and Control